atelictsd/Atelic-TSD/content/issues/2024-08-13-duo-degraded-performance.md

   - Duo
 severity: disrupted
 ---
+*Issue Resolved | 11:21am Central* - Duo confirms that the issue is now resolved.

 *Issue Resolved, Vendor Monitoring | 10:53am Central* - Duo reports that the issue has been resolved and they are monitoring their infrastructure to validate the fix.

 *Vendor Investigating | 10:43am Central* - Duo reports that the cause for the performance issue has been identified and a remediation strategy is in progress at this time.
 The Atelic Technology Services Department has been able to validate this report and are monitoring further updates from Duo.